 Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization to the Convention on Biological Diversity (Nagoya Protocol)

 · Parties adopted compliance procedures and mechanisms and established a Compliance Committee under Art 30 of the Protocol (decision NP-1/4) at its first meeting.· The decision contains an annex on the Procedures of the Committee – see here

 · Rule B.12 (Procedures): meetings of the Committee shall be open, unless the Committee decides otherwise.
 When the Committee is dealing with individual cases of Parties whose compliance is under consideration, the meetings of the Committee shall be open to Parties and closed to the public, unless the Party concerned agrees otherwise.

 · Information on the work of the Committee, including reports and recommendations is easily available here.
 This includes an agenda, additional information documents and different reports of its first meeting in (April 2016).
 See here.· The meeting report summarises a general discussion on functions and operation of the committee.
 It does not yet address substantive issues of non-compliance.

 · In accordance with Art 34 of the Protocol, the Conference of the Parties serving as the meeting of the Parties adopted procedures and mechanisms on compliance (decision BS-I/7) and established a Compliance Committee.· Rules of Procedure for Compliance Committee meetings are found here

 · Rule 14 (Rules): The Committee shall decide on whether it will meet in open or closed sessions.
 Such decisions, including reasoning, shall be reflected in the reports of the Committee…Any person invited by the Committee may attend the meetings of the Committee.

 · Rule 9 (Rules): The provisional agenda, reports of meetings, official documents and any other relevant documents shall be made available to the public.· Reports of meetings can easily be found here.
 The provisional agenda from the most recent meeting is available here.

 · The latest report includes a review of general compliance issues and individual cases of non-compliance that the Committee are considering.

 · The Standing Committee performs the function of a compliance committee alongside the Secretariat.
 Standing Committee was established under Resolution Conf 11.1 (Rev. CoP17)· Rules of Procedure of the Standing Committee are available here

 · Rule 4 (Procedures): Any international/ national governmental/ non-governmental body or agency technically qualified in protection, conservation or management of wild fauna and flora, including a private sector entity, can attend the meeting.
 Must have informed the Secretariat (register in advance).
 Observers shall have the right to participate but not to vote.
 However, the right to participate may be withdrawn at any time if so agreed by the Members present.

 · Rule 19 (Procedures): consolidated summary record of each meeting to be prepared and made available on the CITES website within 40 days of the meeting.· Summary record must present the order of the agenda, and for each agenda item: indicate the main points discussed; the text indicating the decision that was made; and the text of statements provided by Party representatives read into the record during the meeting.

 The International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA)

 · The Compliance Committee was established on 16th June 2006 under Resolution 3/2006 available here· The Procedures And Operational Mechanisms To Promote Compliance And Address Issues Of Non-Compliance are available here

 · Rules 5.1 & 5.2 (Procedures): Any person may attend open meetings of the Committee as an observer unless the Committee otherwise decides; persons must inform the Secretary before the meeting.
 Number of observers may be limited due to logistic or other limitations.· Rule 5.3 (Procedures): An observer may express views, if invited by the Chair in consultation with the Committee.

 · Rules 6.3 (Procedures): Meetings of the Committee shall be open unless it decides otherwise; the Committee may decide that all or part of the meeting shall be closed; it shall meet in closed session at the request of the Party concerned and when considering information that is confidential.

-· Rule X (Procedures): the Secretary shall make all documents of the Committee available to the public (subject to confidentiality – in the case of closed meetings, discussions and information are confidential unless otherwise decided).
+· Following each meeting, the Committee is required to record the main outcomes and submit records to the members of Committee for approval.· Rule X (Procedures): the Secretary shall make all documents of the Committee available to the public (subject to confidentiality – in the case of closed meetings, discussions and information are confidential unless otherwise decided).

 · Report of Compliance Committee meeting in 2017 available here